ddarriba/modeltest/README.md

 online documentation, and the [FAQ section](https://github.com/ddarriba/modeltest/wiki/FAQ) for common errors.

+## Citation

+If you use ModelTest-NG, please cite the following:

+* Darriba, D., Posada, D., Kozlov, A. M., Stamatakis, A., Morel, B., & Flouri, T. (2020).
+ModelTest-NG: a new and scalable tool for the selection of DNA and protein evolutionary models.
+Molecular Biology and Evolution, 37(1), 291-294. doi.org/10.1093/molbev/msz189
+* Flouri T., Izquierdo-Carrasco F., Darriba D., Aberer AJ, Nguyen LT, Minh BQ, von Haeseler A., Stamatakis A. (2014) The Phylogenetic Likelihood Library.
+Systematic Biology, 64(2): 356-362. doi:10.1093/sysbio/syu084

 ## Prerequisites

 Core model parameter optimization and likelihood evaluation depend on the